Near Clarkesville in Habersham County, Georgia — The American South (South Atlantic)

 More.
 Search the internet for Living & Learning In The Mountains.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on January 3, 2020.
 This page originally submitted on December 18, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,070 times since then and 15 times this year.
+This page has been viewed 1,076 times since then.
 Photo 1. submitted on December 18, 2008, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.